UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 If you accidentally overwrite this file, your jobs will fail to create the output file and it will appear as if there is no output.
 To fix this, read the answer under [_The queueing system_ in the FAQ](https://github.com/UoB-HPC/hpc-course-getting-started/blob/master/FAQ.md#the-queueing-system).

-Finally, configure SSH to use the key.
+Finally, on your local machine, configure SSH to use the key.
 To do this, open the `~/.ssh/config` file (creating if it does not exist) and add a configuration for BlueCrystal:

 ```